afi3008/cryoSPHERE_afi/README.md

 ## Training
 ### Preliminary: consensus reconstruction.
-Before running cryoSPHERE on a dataset is to run a homogeneous reconstruction software such as RELION or cryoSparc.
+Before running cryoSPHERE on a dataset you need  to run a homogeneous reconstruction software such as RELION or cryoSparc.
 This should yield a star file containing the poses of each image, the CTF and information about the images as well as one or several mrcs file(s) containing the actual images.
 You should also obtain one or several mrc files corresponding to consensus reconstruction(s).
 For this tutorial, we assume your images are in a file called `particles.mrcs` and after a consensus reconstruction, you obain a star file named `particles.star` and a consensus reconstruction file called `consensus_map.mrc`.
 This naming is not mandatory, your files can have arbitrary names as long as the extension is correct.
+CryoSPHERE would also work with data preprocessed by cryoSparc.
+In that case you can directly use the `particles.cs` file.

 This step is important to obtain an estimation of the CTF and the pose of each image.